kyma-project/istio/docs/user/00-30-overview-istio-sidecars.md

 ---
-title: Istio sidecars in Kyma and why you want them
+title: Purpose and benefits of Istio sidecars
 ---

 ## Purpose of Istio sidecars

-By default, Istio installed as part of the Istio module [is configured](./01-50-default-istio-setup.md) with automatic Istio proxy sidecar injection disabled.
+By default, Istio installed as part of the Istio module is configured with automatic [Istio proxy sidecar injection](https://istio.io/docs/setup/kubernetes/additional-setup/sidecar-injection/) disabled.
 This means that none of Pods of your workloads (such as deployments and StatefulSets; except any workloads in the `kyma-system` Namespace) get their own sidecar proxy container running next to your application.

 With an Istio sidecar, the resource becomes part of Istio Service Mesh, which brings the following benefits that would be complex to manage otherwise.

 ## Secure communication

-In Kyma's [default Istio configuration](./01-50-default-istio-setup.md), [peer authentication](https://istio.io/latest/docs/concepts/security/#peer-authentication) is set to cluster-wide `STRICT` mode.
+In Kyma's [default Istio configuration](./00-40-overview-istio-setup.md), [peer authentication](https://istio.io/latest/docs/concepts/security/#peer-authentication) is set to cluster-wide `STRICT` mode.
 This ensures that your workload only accepts [mutual TLS traffic](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/) where both, client and server certificates, are validated to have all traffic encrypted.
 This provides each service with a strong identity, with reliable key and certificate management system.

 Another security benefit of having a sidecar proxy is that you can perform [request authentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) for your service.
 Istio enables request authentication with JSON Web Token (JWT) validation using a custom authentication provider.